-We placed the small bowl back on top of the big bowl and fed the hose up through the hole in the top.
+We placed the small bowl back on top of the big bowl of the fountain and fed the hose up through the hole in the top.

-We’ve found that with just a little bit of maintenance and care, the fountain works great.
+Honestly, with just a bit of care and maintenance the outdoor fountain works great.
 As with everything else in our house, we know that the fountain could even be a bit better.
-It has a crack on the “neck” and that crack has been there since we’ve moved in.
-Eventually, we need to fix that.
-Also, it did have a kissing couple on top as the decorative top piece.
-It could use a different decorative piece, but I’m in no hurry.
-I’m content to enjoy where we are at.
+It has a crack on the “neck” and that crack has been there since we moved in.
+Eventually, that is going to crack completely and then we will have to figure something out.
+But until then, we are just going to enjoy having this as a water feature on our patio.